 Credit for prior learning offers students the opportunity to demonstrate the knowledge they have gained through life experiences and apply this knowledge towards credit in a degree/professional certificate/certificate program.
 To prepare for this option, students will develop a portfolio to be assessed by appropriate college personnel.
 A student must be matriculated in an NHTI program to be eligible to apply for experiential credit.
 Not all programs provide the experiential credit option; students should consult with their department chairs, advisors, or program coordinators to determine if experiential credit is appropriate.

 - Students may be awarded a maximum of 24 credits for experiential learning.

 - Students will be assessed a fee based on 50% of the current tuition rate on the total credits awarded (e.g., for 12 credits awarded: 0.50 x current tuition rate x 12 credits).

 - Financial Aid does not cover courses for which a student earns credit through Experiential Learning.

 Criminal Justice Program

-Criminal Justice students who have previous training through Police Standards and Training, County Corrections, the state Corrections Academy, or in-service training may receive credit for courses required in the NHTI Criminal Justice program.
+Criminal Justice students who have previous training through N.H.
+Police Standards and Training, County Corrections, the state Corrections Academy, or in-service training may receive credit for courses required in the NHTI Criminal Justice program.
 For more information, contact the Admissions Office or the Criminal Justice Department.
 View a list of applicable Criminal Justice Courses (PDF).

 Advanced Standing Credit – Health Science